Pomona/Pomona/README.md

 * JSON.NET for serialization stuff. http://james.newtonking.com/projects/json-net.aspx
 * Nancy for hosting the web service. http://nancyfx.org/ I really love Nancy!
-I can't overstate how good I think it is! <3 <3 <3 One day I hope Pomona will offer a Super-Duper-Happy path just like it.
+I can't overstate how good I think it is! <3 <3 <3 One day I hope Pōmōna will offer a Super-Duper-Happy path just like it.
 * NUnit for testing. http://www.nunit.org/
 * Cecil for generation of Client dll. http://www.mono-project.com/Cecil
 * google-code-prettify for presenting JSON as HTML. http://code.google.com/p/google-code-prettify/